luciano-fiandesio/fiandes.io/_posts/2013-10-04-vim-configuration-for-happy-java-coding.md

 Vim is built with support for compiler integration and the MacVim distribution comes with over 60 compiler configurations.
 Unfortunately Gradle is not among the supported compilers so I had to create my [own](https://github.com/luciano-fiandesio/dotfiles/blob/master/.vim/compiler/gradle.vim) Gradle compiler file, with a little help from [Niklas](https://github.com/niklasl).

 With the Gradle compiler file in place, I can now set the compiler to Gradle using `:compiler gradle` and run my tests by typing `make test`.
 This solution works for both Java and Groovy projects, as long as you use Gradle as a build tool.
-I have mapped everything to the &lt;F4&gt; key, like so:
+I have mapped everything to the \<F4\> key, like so:

 ```
-map &lt;F4&gt; :w&lt;CR&gt; :compiler gradle&lt;CR&gt; :make test&lt;CR&gt;:cw 4&lt;CR&gt;
+map <F4> :w<CR> :compiler gradle<CR> :make test<CR>:cw 4<CR>
 ```

-When pressing &lt;F4&gt;, Vim saves the current file, run the Gradle compilation and open the [QuickFix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) window if there are compilation errors or test do not pass.
+When pressing \<F4\>, Vim saves the current file, run the Gradle compilation and open the [QuickFix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) window if there are compilation errors or test do not pass.

-There is one gotcha: the QuickFix window is supposed to show compilation errors that you can "navigate" using &lt;:cn&gt; or &lt;:cp&gt; and even jump to the file reported in the errors list.
+There is one gotcha: the QuickFix window is supposed to show compilation errors that you can "navigate" using \<:cn\> or \<:cp\> and even jump to the file reported in the errors list.
 This functionality is based on the assumption that the compiler output is properly parsed, which is not the case for Gradle.
 Still, I'm able to display the compilation/test errors in the QuickFix window.

 I'm currently working on a solution (based on [this](http://forums.gradle.org/gradle/topics/retrieve_failed_test_file_and_line_number) forum entry) for having Gradle and the QuickFix window to play together nicely.